-I’m taking part in the Learning In Action campaign idea.
-This idea hasn’t ever been executed before, and I am proud to say I’m a big part of it.
+I’m taking part in the Learning In Action campaign, helping to create a totally unique beverage for Unitec and the wider community to enjoy.
+This hasn’t ever been executed before, and I am proud to say I’m a big part of it.
 My role in this project is being a creative observer/director – helping guide the look of the experiential aspect of this campaign.

 What attracted you to this project?